seancfoley/IPAddress/ipaddress.md

 ```

 &#8203;

 #### Format Examples

 Many formats are supported.
-For instance, the address 1:2:3:0:0:6:: can
+For instance, the address `1:2:3:0:0:6::` can
-be represented many ways as shown.
+be represented many ways as shown with this Java code:
 ```java
 static void parse(String formats[]) {
   for(String format : formats) {